gcatbiobank/GCAT_panel/genotyping/Duplication_genotyping/Readme.md

 The resulting output is the 2_merge_callers with three columns.
 Our genotype evaluated, the median coverage and split reads from duplication breakpoint.

-Further filter descriptions of the duplication genotyper, can be found in (supplementary materials)[https://www.biorxiv.org/content/10.1101/2021.07.20.453041v1].
+Further filter descriptions of the duplication genotyper, can be found in [supplementary materials](https://www.biorxiv.org/content/10.1101/2021.07.20.453041v1).